 Courses in an Accounting Master's Program

-A master’s in accounting usually requires 30-36 credits for completion.
-Curricula often include foundation and concentration courses, with many programs requiring enrollees to complete an internship experience prior to graduation.
+An online master's degree in accounting usually requires 30-36 credits for completion.
+Curricula often include foundation and concentration courses, with many programs requiring enrollees to complete an internship before graduation.
 To prepare graduates for high-level analytic work, most schools also require students to enroll in research, communication, and writing classes.
-Continue reading for a sample of classes offered by some of the best accounting master’s programs today.
+Continue reading for a sample of classes offered by some of the best accounting master's programs.

-Accountants use the skills developed in a data analytics class to accomplish a variety of tasks, including identifying areas that require attention to enhance efficiency.
-Knowing how to interpret big data allows accountants to manage risks better and to make sound long- and short-term business decisions.
+Accountants use the skills developed in a data analytics class to accomplish various tasks, including identifying areas that require attention to enhance efficiency.
+Knowing how to interpret data allows accountants to manage risks better and to make sound long- and short-term business decisions.

 A federal income tax course covers topics such as gross income, tax-deductible expenses, and applicable tax regulations for employees and self-employed filers.
-Students examine existing federal tax structures for individuals, and corporations learn how to complete key components of federal tax returns and identify and implement tax-related strategies to benefit clients.
+Students examine existing federal tax structures for individuals and corporations.
+They learn how to complete key components of federal tax returns and identify and implement tax-related strategies to benefit clients.

-In an advanced financial accounting class, enrollees study topics such as fixed assets and liabilities, acquisitions and investments, and shareholder equity.
-Students examine the different components of cash flow statements and learn how to critically evaluate and prepare them.
-The course also teaches students about various accounting methods and how to apply them.
+In an advanced financial accounting class, enrollees study fixed assets and liabilities.
+They learn about acquisitions and investments and shareholder equity.
+Students also examine the components of cash flow statements and learn how to critically evaluate and prepare them.
+The course teaches students about various accounting methods and how to apply them.

 Scholarships for Accounting

-Many colleges and universities offering master’s degrees in accounting maintain scholarship and fellowship programs for students.
+Many colleges and universities offering master's degrees in accounting have scholarship and fellowship programs for students.
 Other sources of accounting scholarship opportunities include professional associations, nonprofit organizations, and public corporations with vested interests in the field.
-The three scholarships presented below make up only a small sample of funding opportunities available to students pursuing an accounting degree at an accredited college or university.
+The three scholarships presented below comprise only a small sample of funding opportunities available to students pursuing an accounting degree at an accredited college or university.